 5. Different Competitive Dynamics

-SEO is zero-sum — Google's first page has only 10 spots.
-GEO (generative engine optimization) is more expansive — AI can mention multiple brands.
-But the brand mentioned first gets the most trust.
-Critical finding: 83.3% of AI Overview citations come from outside the traditional top 10 organic results — a clear illustration of the seo vs geo difference in practice.
+SEO is constrained by search result positions.
+GEO (generative engine optimization) is more expansive because AI can mention multiple brands in one answer, but the first or most confidently described brand still gets the most trust.
+This is a clear illustration of the seo vs geo difference in practice.

 6. Different Freshness Requirements

 In SEO, "evergreen content" can drive traffic for years.
-In GEO, content freshness weighs more heavily — content updated within 30 days gets 3.2x more AI citations.
+In GEO, content freshness often weighs more heavily because web-connected AI systems prefer current, maintained sources and clear dateModified signals.

 The 2026 Search Landscape